lf-lang/embedded-lab/docs/src/Sensors.md

     **CHECKOFF:** Explain what the four reactions do and the importance of threading being turned off.

+## 4.3 Measuring Tilt

-3. Create a reactor called `Tilt` that takes as inputs the _x_, _y_, and _z_ readings from the accelerometer and outputs the pitch and roll in degrees.
+Create a reactor called `Tilt` that takes as inputs the _x_, _y_, and _z_ readings from the accelerometer and outputs the pitch and roll in degrees.
 Put this reactor in the `src/lib` directory and then use it in a variant of the `AccelerometerDisplay.lf` named, say, `TiltSolution.lf`, to show pitch and roll in degrees rather than _g_ force accelerations in the LCD display. **Save your `Tilt` reactor for use in future labs.**

 **CHECKOFF:** Show your pitch and roll displays and check that they are reasonable.

-## Postlab Questions
+## 4.4 Postlab Questions

 1. Suppose a sensor gives you a 16-bit signed integer representing some measured quantity in some well-defined units, that the range of the sensor in those units is -4.0 to 4.0, and that the sensitivity in those units is 0.000122 (1/2<sup>13</sup>).
 What is representation in hex and in binary of a sensor reading of 1.0 in those units?